Alexandria, Louisiana: History

-Following the Civil War, all public records in Alexandria had been destroyed.
-On September 29, 1868, the city was granted a new charter with a government consisting of a Mayor, Treasurer, and Justice of the Peace.
+Following the Civil War, all public records in Alexandria were destroyed.
+In September 1868, the city was granted a new charter with a government consisting of a Mayor, Treasurer, and Justice of the Peace.
 Nine aldermen represented the four wards of the city – two from each ward and one elected at-large.

 In 1912, the Lawrason Act established Alexandria municipal government in a strong mayor format, where the mayor was also the Commissioner of Public Health and Safety (Police, Fire, Sanitation).
 There were separate Commissioners of Streets and Parks and Finance and Utilities, elected citywide.
 Those positions were discontinued in 1977.

 Today

 Alexandria has a mayoral-council system of government.
 The Mayor serves as the executive branch of the local government.

 The City Council serves as the legislative branch.
-The five districts of the city are represented on the council; in addition there are two council members elected to serve as at-large representatives of the city.
+The five districts of the city are represented on the council.
+Two council members are elected to serve as at-large representatives of the city.

 The Alexandria Court has a limited jurisdiction, consisting of the citizens of Wards 1, 2 and 8 in Rapides Parish.
-Within those boundaries the court has the power to hear and decide both criminal and civil cases, rule in civil cases and hand down judgment for punishment in criminal cases.
+Within those boundaries the court has the power to hear and decide criminal and civil cases, rule in civil cases and hand down judgment for punishment in criminal cases.

-United States Congressional district
+US congressional district

-From 1913 to 1993, Alexandria served as the seat of Louisiana's Eighth Congressional district.
+From 1913 to 1993, Alexandria served as the seat of Louisiana's eighth congressional district.
 A Democratic seat, it was held by the Long family for nearly half of its existence, from 1953 to 1987, broken only by the two terms of Harold B. McSween and three terms of Republican Clyde Holloway of Forest Hill.
 The seat was removed after the 1990 census indicated Louisiana no longer had the population to support it.

-The district was split among the Fourth, Fifth and Sixth Congressional districts.
-Alexandria is now in the Fifth district and was represented from 2003 to 2013 by Rodney Alexander, a Democrat-turned-Republican.
-From November 2013 to January 2015 the representative is Vance McAllister of Ouachita Parish.
-Since March 2021, the Fifth has been represented by Julia Letlow of Start in Richland Parish.
+The district was split among the fourth, fifth and sixth districts.
+Alexandria is currently in the fifth district and was represented from 2003 to 2013 by Rodney Alexander, a Democrat-turned-Republican.
+From November 2013 to January 2015 the representative was Vance McAllister of Ouachita Parish.
+Since March 2021, the fifth has been represented by Julia Letlow of Start in Richland Parish.